-Christopher Mansell (the CEO) is responsible for liaising with Birmingham Children's Trust in the event of allegations of abuse being made against the Head Teacher.
+The CEO has been nominated to be responsible for liaising with Birmingham Children's Trust - Local Authority Designated Officer (LADO) in the event of allegations of abuse being made against the Head Teacher.

-The Head of School Support will liaise with the Head Teacher and the DSL to produce an audit report each term for governors and ensure the annual Section 175 safeguarding self-assessment is completed and submitted on time.
+The Nominated Governor will liaise with the Head Teacher, BDMAT Head of School Support, and the DSL to produce a report at each half term for governors and ensure the annual Section 175 safeguarding selfassessment is completed and submitted on time.